AdobeDocs/campaign-web.en/help/v8/content/message-tracking.md

 >
 >In the test email sent to the test profiles, the link to the mirror page is not active.
 It is only activated in the final messages.

 The retention period for a mirror page is 60 days.
-After that delay, the mirror page will no longer be available.
+After that delay, the mirror page is no longer available.

 ## Manage tracking {#manage-tracking}

 The [Email Designer](create-email-content.md) allows you to manage the tracked URLs, such as editing the tracking type for each link.

-1. Click the **[!UICONTROL Links]** icon from the left pane to display the list of all the URLs of your content that will be tracked.
+1. Click the **[!UICONTROL Links]** icon from the left pane to display the list of all the URLs of your content to be tracked.

     This list enables you to have a centralized view and to locate each URL in the email content.